Megafunk/MassSample/README.md

 <a name="mass-pm-gp-mm"></a>
 #### 6.2.2 `MassMovement`
 Features an important `UMassApplyMovementProcessor` processor that moves entities based on their velocity and force.
-Also includes a very basic sample.

 <a name="mass-pm-gp-mr"></a>
 #### 6.2.3 `MassRepresentation`
 Processors and fragments for rendering entities in the world.
-They generally use an ISMC to do so.
+They generally use an ISMC to do so, but can also swap entities out with full Unreal actors at user specified distances.

 <a name="mass-pm-gp-ms"></a>
 #### 6.2.4 `MassSpawner`
 A highly configurable actor type that can spawn specific entities where you want.
 There are two ways of choosing locations built in, one that uses an Environmental Query System asset and one that uses a ZoneGraph tag-based query.
-This appears to be intended for things that spawn all at once initially like NPCs,trees etc, rather than dynamicly spawned things like projectiles, for example.
+The Mass Spawner actor appears to be intended for things that spawn all at once initially like NPCs,trees etc, rather than dynamically spawned things like projectiles, for example.

 <a name="mass-pm-gp-ma"></a>
 #### 6.2.5 `MassActors`